-Ms. Bracy works as a Senior Program Officer serving as the primary point of contact for USCRI’s Matching Grant program.
+Ms. Bracy works as the Associate Director for Community Integration overseeing USCRI’s Matching Grant and Preferred Communities programs.
 Prior to working in this capacity, Ms. Bracy worked for two years as a Senior Program Officer in the Matching Grant program, and two years as a Program Officer in USCRI's Reception and Placement program.
 Before joining USCRI, she worked for the International Institute of New Hampshire (IINH) where for over four years she served in multiple positions - Site Director, Director of Resettlement and Social Services, and Employment Coordinator.
 While employed at IINH, she served on multiple advisory boards and committees, and received the “40 under Forty” award for leadership.
 She holds a B.A. in Women’s Studies from the University of New Hampshire and has completed Master's level coursework at the School for International Training where she focused on Intercultural Service, Leadership and Management.

 As Office Manager, Ms. Corneliusen provides general office support to all staff at USCRI headquarters by ensuring the smooth operation of all administrative functions.
 She also serves as Internship Coordinator, managing the internship program for USCRI's headquarters office.
 Before joining USCRI in 2010, Ms. Corneliusen worked for 10 years in film production in Canada and Germany, primarily as a producer's assistant, documentary researcher and graphics designer.
 While living in Germany, she also worked for the US Army’s Civilians on the Battlefield program as a translator.
 While living in Canada, she volunteered with Vancouver Rape Relief.
 She speaks German as well as basic French and Spanish.